-

 December 31, 2022 at 11:47 ambhagwantP

 Ansys EmployeeHello adn74, I suspect whether boundary conditions have been defined properly or not in APDL.
 As per your comment in one case (APDL) whole structure is moving while for other only columns.
 Wil you please verify that?
-ThanksViewing 2 reply threads- You must be logged in to reply to this topic.
+ThanksViewing 2 reply threads- The topic ‘modal analysis workbench/apdl’ is closed to new replies.

 The climate crisis is here.
 But so is the human ingenuity to fight it.
 Earth Rescue reveals what visionary companies are doing today to engineer radical new ideas in the fight against climate change.
 Click here to watch the first episode.